electrikmilk/cherrilang.org/language/types.md

 @empty = nil
 ```

-You can use nil anywhere you need to cancel out a value for whatever reason.
-However, if the value has a default, it will be set to its default, not empty.
+You can use nil just ahout anywhere you need to cancel out an optional value.

+However, if due to the value being optional it has a default, it will be set to its default, not empty.

 ```ruby
 getFile(nil)